marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

    The standard should provide means for reporting the number of values of a time series that can be stored for later reporting.

+# Reporting on Lifecycle Management

+   Lifecycle information related to manufacturing energy costs, transport, recyclability, and end-of-life disposal impacts is part of what is called "embedded carbon."
+This information is considered to be an estimated value, which might not be implemented today in the network devices.
+It might be part of the vendor information, and to be collected from datasheets or databases.
+In accordance with ISO 14040/44, this information should be considered as part of the sustainable strategy related to energy efficiency.
+Also, refer to the ecodesign framework [(EU) 2024/1781] published in June by the European Commission.

+## Carbon Reporting

+   To report on carbon equivalents for global reporting, it is important to correlate the location where the specific entity/network element is operating with the corresponding carbon factor.
+Refer to the world emission factor from the International Energy Agency (IEA), electricity maps applications that reflect the carbon intensity of the electricity consumed, etc.

+## Energy Mix

+   To facilitate carbon reporting for global reporting, it is important to know the type of energy that network devices are consuming, such as solar energy, wind energy, cogeneration, etc.

 # Control of Entities